 Guidance on (Corporate) Social Responsibility (CSR)

 Concerns from and for customers, workforce, stakeholders, communities, governments, as well as our resources and climate have brought about a demand for transparent and socially responsible practices and initiatives within organizations.
-Companies failing to consider its impact on the planet and its people will fall behind their competition as it becomes the standard.
+Companies failing to consider their impact on the planet and their people will fall behind their competition as it becomes the standard.

 It is simply not enough to maintain operational efficiency in business today.
 Organizations have a duty to recognize and address global causes for concern.
 Contributing to sustainable development is the main objective of ISO 26000 Guidance on Social Responsibility.
 This overarching goal is recognized by a combination of social equality, healthy ecosystems, and good organizational governance.

 Any organization can apply the concepts of ISO 26000 regardless of its type, size, or location.
-ISO 26000 is not a management system standard for certification.
-This guidance document, as a compliment to all existing laws and initiatives, will give you the framework you need to achieve the benefits of corporate social responsibility.
-A Certificate of Commitment of Purpose is your 3rd party verification by SRI that your organization is maximizing its contribution to sustainable development.
+This guidance document, as a complement to all existing laws and initiatives, will give you the framework you need to achieve the benefits of corporate social responsibility.
+An SRI Accredited Letter of Assurance is your 3rd party verification by SRI that your organization has used sound Corporate Social Responsibility strategy, process, and accurately reported performance.

 Interested in implementing and achieving CSR goals for your business?
 Click here for contact information.

 There are two fundamental practices of social responsibility every organization should consider when applying ISO 26000.
-The first is recognizing social responsibility within the context of the organization.
-The second is stakeholder identification and engagement.
+The first is stakeholder identification and engagement.
+The second is recognizing social responsibility within the context of the organization by conducting a materiality assessment.

 In ISO 26000, there are seven core subjects of social responsibility addressed.
 They include: